 The host and IP are:

-Your primary nameserver shows the name and IP address of the machine you have designated being the authoritative nameserver for your domain.
+Your primary name server shows the name and IP address of the machine you have designated is the authoritative name server for your domain.
 To put in your primary IP address please do the following:

 You can access your ZONE CACHE in the same area where you found the PRIMARY NS link: